OpenDataNode/ckanext-storage-admin/README.md

 **CKAN API usage:**

-For easy experimenation, you can use the prepared [Postman](http://www.getpostman.com/) collection, which can be found in ```ckanext-storage-admin/ckanext-admin-storage.json.postman_collection```
+For easy experimenation, you can use the prepared [Postman](http://www.getpostman.com/) collection: (ckanext-admin-storage.json.postman_collection)

 You can also fire your requests using cURL.
-The CKAN API used here is reachable at ```http://127.0.0.1:5000/api/3```
+The CKAN API used here as an example is reachable at ```http://127.0.0.1:5000/api/3```, you will need to update the examples to fit your deployment.

 For aggregate stats:
 ```bash